-This topic provides a step-by-step instruction to configure an event-driven worker for Artifactory.
-Event-driven workers are a powerful tool that allows you to automate actions in response to specific events occurring within your Artifactory environment.
+This topic provides a step-by-step instruction to configure a custom event-driven Worker for Artifactory.
+Event-driven Workers are a powerful tool that allows you to automate actions in response to specific events occurring within your Artifactory environment.

 Prerequisite